bcswartz/vadacl/README.md

 * Customer and admins have separate components/forms for editing their user profile data.
 * Validation errors should be display beneath the form inputs, and should be context-appropriate.

-This is how you could implement validation with vadacl that addresses all of these validation and business rules...
+This is how you could implement validation with vadacl that addresses all of these validation and business rules:

 Create a domain class with properties that will hold the data from the UserProfile database record retrieved by your application: